huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

     `make fix-copies` into a library to always ensure clean and readable code

-To start, let\'s try to get a general overview of the Transformers library.
+To start, let's try to get a general overview of the Transformers library.

 General overview of 🤗 Transformers
 ----------------------------------

-First, you should get a general overview of 🤗 Transformers. 🤗 Transformers is a very opinionated library, so there is a chance that you don\'t agree with some of the library\'s philosophies or design choices.
-From our experience, however, we found that the fundamental design choices and philosophies of the library are crucial to efficiently scale 🤗 Transformers while keeping maintenance costs at a reasonable level.
+First, you should get a general overview of 🤗 Transformers.
+Transformers is a very opinionated library, so there is a chance that you don't agree with some of the library's philosophies or design choices.
+From our experience, however, we found that the fundamental design choices and philosophies of the library are crucial to efficiently scale Transformers while keeping maintenance costs at a reasonable level.

 A good first starting point to better understand the library is to read the [documentation of our philosophy](https://huggingface.co/transformers/philosophy.html).
 As a result of our way of working, there are some choices that we try to apply to all models:

--   Composition is generally favored over-abstraction
+-   Composition is generally favored over abstraction
 -   Duplicating code is not always bad if it strongly improves the readability or accessibility of a model
 -   Model files are as self-contained as possible so that when you read the code of a specific model, you ideally only have to look into the respective `modeling_....py` file.

-In our opinion, the library\'s code is not just a means to provide a product, *e.g.* the ability to use BERT for inference, but also as the very product that we want to improve.
+In our opinion, the library's code is not just a means to provide a product, *e.g.*, the ability to use BERT for inference, but also as the very product that we want to improve.
 Hence, when adding a model, the user is not only the person that will use your model, but also everybody that will read, try to understand, and possibly tweak your code.

-With this in mind, let\'s go a bit deeper into the general library design.
+With this in mind, let's go a bit deeper into the general library design.

 ### Overview of models

-To successfully add a model, it is important to understand the interaction between your model and its config, `PreTrainedModel`, and `.PretrainedConfig`.
-For exemplary purposes, we will call the model to be added to 🤗 Transformers `BrandNewBert`.
+To successfully add a model, it is important to understand the interaction between your model and its config, `PreTrainedModel`, and `PretrainedConfig`.
+For exemplary purposes, we will call the PyTorch model to be added to 🤗 Transformers `BrandNewBert`.

-Let\'s take a look:
+Let's take a look:

 ![image](../../docs/source/imgs/transformers_overview.png)